dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

     driver: dm
 ```

+For more information on using Docker Compose with Dotmesh, see the [tutorial](/tasks/docker-compose/)

 Starting the above Docker Compose file would create a dot with the following structure:

 <img src="/hugo/what-is-a-datadot-03-myapp-subdots.png" alt="a dot with an orders-db and catalog-db subdots" style="width: 80%;" />